-Table 3 shows the performance comparisons of 13 IQA methods in terms of SRCC.
-Considering the potential noisy judgements, BAPPS is evaluated using the 2AFC score: pq + (1-p)(1-q), where p is the percentage of human votes and $q = \{0, 1\}$ is the vote of an IQA model.
-When q is closer to the majority of human votes, the 2AFC score is larger, indicating better performance (see Table 4).
-We find that the overall performance of all models is lower compared to that in the standard IQA databases (see Table 2), indicating the difficulty when applying to unseen distortions.
-Moreover, DNNbased measures are relatively better than knowledgedriven models in these application-oriented databases, but there is still significant room for improvement to meet the real-world challenges.
+Tables 4 and 5 show the performance comparisons of 13 IQA methods in terms of the SRCC and 2AFC scores.
+As suggested in Zhang et al. (2018), the 2AFC score is computed by: pq + (1 - p)(1 - q), where p is the percentage of human votes and $q = \{0, 1\}$ is the vote of an IQA model.
+When q agrees with the majority of human votes, the 2AFC score is larger, indicating better performance.
+We find that the overall performance of all models is lower compared to that in the standard IQA databases (see Table 2), indicating the difficulty of generalizing to unseen distortions.
+Moreover, DNN-based measures are relatively better than knowledge-driven models in these application-oriented databases, but there is still significant room for improvement.

-Fig. 14 and Fig. 15 show two quality assessment examples of compression and super-resolution, respectively.
-Here we only compared the most widely used measures: PSNR and SSIM, and the two that performed best both on optimization and assessment: LPIPS and DISTS.
-It is not surprising to find that PSNR and SSIM have poor correlations with human opinions, as they focus more on signal fidelity rather than perceptual quality.
-LPIPS and DISTS perform better, but the former is somewhat oversensitive to texture substitution (see Fig. 15).
-As many recent image restoration algorithms succeed in generating richer textures, DISTS holds much promise for use in quality assessment for such applications.
+Figure 15 shows a quality assessment example of realworld super-resolution methods.
+Here we only compared the most widely used measures (PSNR and SSIM), and the two that performed best both on optimization and assessment (LPIPS and DISTS).
+It is not surprising that PSNR and SSIM have the poor correlation with human opinions, as they focus more on signal fidelity than perceptual quality (Blau and Michaeli 2018).
+LPIPS and DISTS perform better, but the former is somewhat oversensitive to texture substitution.
+As many recent image restoration algorithms succeed in generating richer textures, DISTS holds much promise for use in quality assessment for such applications (Figs. 16, 17, 18 and 19).